Kakhaber Tskhadadze: Managerial career

-From March 2005 Kakhaber was appointed as Head coach of FC Dinamo Tbilisi and won the Georgian Championship and Supercup in the same year.
+From March 2005 Tskhadadze was appointed as Head coach of FC Dinamo Tbilisi and won the Georgian Championship and Supercup in the same year.

 In January 2006 he became the manager of FC Sioni Bolnisi and won the first ever Championship trophy for the club.

-Year 2009 Kakhaber Tskhadadze Started coaching Inter Baku and won the Azerbaijan Premier League title in his first year at the club, following up with winning the CIS cup in 2011.
+In 2009 Tskhadadze started coaching Inter Baku and won the Azerbaijan Premier League title in his first year at the club, following up with winning the CIS cup in 2011.

 In December 2014, he was appointed as the new coach of Georgia.

 On 7 April 2016, Tskhadadze was appointed as manager of FC Kairat.
 He managed to win the Kazakhstan Supercup and led the team to the Kazakhstan cup final, but resigned just before the team won the trophy.
 Tskhadadze resigned as manager of Kairat on 21 July 2017 following their elimination from the Europa League.

 His second spell at Dinamo Tbilisi began in May 2021, which lasted one year.

 On 13 November 2022, Tskhadadze was appointed as manager of FC Caspiy.

+On 25 February 2024, Tskhadadze was appointed as the new Head Coach of Gabala, on a contract until the summer of 2025.
+On 27 May 2024, at the end of the 2023-24 season, Gabala extended their contract with Tskhadadze until the summer of 2027.